PDXNode/pdxnode/talks/SubmittedTalks/BamServerlessFramework_JasonOverby.md

 Jason Overby is a software engineer with a background in management.
-He has experience with a variety of languages and technologies, including Node.js, Ruby, PostgreSQL, React/Redux, and Rails, and he has spent a lot of time with Amazon Web Services, such as Lambda and API Gateway.
+He has experience with a variety of languages and technologies, including Node.js, Ruby, PostgreSQL, React/Redux, and Rails, and he has spent a lot of time with Amazon Web Services, specifically as Lambda and API Gateway.

-I am currently looking for opportunities.

 * [Github](https://github.com/jasonoverby)
 * [BAM!](https://bam-lambda.com)